 Maybe it’s nothing more than a bit odd, but it’s at least that.
-The Plain Dealer’s Mary Kay Cabot quotes Tom Heckert and (as best we can tell) at least one “league source” as well as a separate “league insider” in a piece titled, “Cleveland Browns GM Tom Heckert acknowledges uncertain futures, stresses focus on winning.”
+The Plain Dealer’s Mary Kay Cabot quotes Tom Heckert and (as best I can tell) at least one “league source” as well as a separate “league insider” in a piece titled, “Cleveland Browns GM Tom Heckert acknowledges uncertain futures, stresses focus on winning.”

 Cabot quotes “a source” as saying that, contrary to unspecific reports to the contrary, Heckert, in his former job as Eagles GM, “had a good working relationship” with former Philadelphia Eagles President Joe Banner, who’s reported to be a part of the new ownership group set to take over the Browns.
 The source adds that Heckert ”left [the Eagles] to have final say over the 53-man roster” in Cleveland, a responsibility that was Andy Reid’s in Philly.

 Which all sounds fine in theory but why can’t Heckert just say so himself?

 “We can’t worry about what’s going on with the sale or what’s going to happen after the season,” [Heckert] said.
 “We’re excited about this season and we just have to focus on playing good football.”

 Heckert said he also doesn’t know if his old boss, former Eagles President Joe Banner, is part of the [new ownership group led by Jimmy Haslam], as has been reported by The Plain Dealer and other outlets.
 He declined further comment on the sale and its ramifications until it’s finalized.